 With variable rates, you have the ability to lock in your variable mortgage rate at any time.
 This means that you can lock in your rate when it’s low and pay that rate consistently for the duration of your newly fixed-rate mortgage term.
 This bypasses the typically higher rates seen in fixed-rate mortgages as you ultimately lock in the price of your variable rate.

 How to do it

 Talk with your lender about locking in rates and ask specifics on how it’s done.
-Different banks and private lenders have different policies, and many also have discounts for those who switch from variable to fixed mortgages.
-It’s best to inquire and get advice from the professionals.
+Different banks and private lenders have different policies, and many also have discounts for those who switch from a variable to fixed mortgages.
+It’s best to inquire and get advice from professionals.